natserract/backend-trainee/apps/node-ddd-ca/README.md

 > If we're building an app that helps recruiters hire talent, we need to spend some time understanding the domain language and processes that exist from the recruiters' perspective.

+## When and why you don't need DDD or CA

+Here's when and why you might choose not to use DDD or CA:

+1. Small Applications or Prototypes: For small-scale applications, prototypes, or proof-of-concept projects where the primary goal is to validate an idea quickly, the extensive upfront investment in modeling and design required by DDD may slow down the development process unnecessarily.

+2. Lack of Domain Complexity: DDD is particularly valuable in scenarios with high domain complexity.
+If the domain is not complex, the benefits of DDD diminish, and simpler development approaches could suffice and be more cost-effective.

+3. Limited Resources or Expertise: DDD requires a certain level of expertise and experience, both in terms of software design and understanding the business domain.
+If a team lacks this expertise or is constrained in resources, implementing DDD might lead to suboptimal results.

+4. Rapid Market Changes: In industries where market conditions and business requirements change rapidly, the time and effort invested in deep domain modeling may not pay off if the model becomes obsolete quickly.

+5. Overhead for Small Teams: Small development teams might find the overhead of DDD's practices and abstractions burdensome, especially if they can achieve their goals with simpler methodologies.

+6. Short-Lived Applications: For applications that are intended to be temporary or have a short lifespan, the investment in a DDD approach may not provide sufficient return on investment.

+7. Limited Collaboration with Domain Experts: Successful DDD implementation requires close collaboration with domain experts.
+If such collaboration is not feasible or if domain expertise is not readily available, the benefits of DDD can be severely limited.

+8. When YAGNI (You Aren’t Gonna Need It) Applies: Sometimes, over-engineering a solution can be a pitfall.
+DDD might lead to complex designs where a simpler solution would suffice.
+This is especially true in cases where future requirements are uncertain or speculative.

+9. Projects with Well-Defined Frameworks or Libraries: If a project primarily involves integrating existing frameworks or libraries with minimal domain complexity, the DDD approach may not add significant value.

+### So why using DDD ?

+1. Alignment with Business Needs: DDD emphasizes close collaboration with domain experts to ensure the software accurately reflects real-world scenarios and business logic.
+This alignment helps create more relevant and effective software solutions that directly address business needs.

+2. Complexity Management: DDD is adept at managing complex domains by structuring and organizing the domain model effectively.
+It helps break down a complex domain into more manageable parts (like Aggregates, Entities, Value Objects), making it easier to work with and understand.

+3. Improved Communication: By using a ubiquitous language that is shared between developers and domain experts, DDD promotes clearer communication.
+This language is based on the domain itself, reducing misunderstandings and ambiguities in discussions and in the codebase.

+4. Focus on Core Business Concepts: DDD encourages focusing on the core domain and its logic, rather than getting distracted by peripheral or technical concerns.
+This focus ensures that the most valuable and critical aspects of the software are given priority.

+5. Enhanced Flexibility and Scalability: The modular nature of DDD makes it easier to scale and evolve the system over time.
+Changes in one part of the domain model can often be made with minimal impact on other parts, which is crucial for long-term maintenance and evolution.

+6. Facilitates Iterative Development: DDD is well-suited to agile and iterative development processes.
+It allows for evolving models and continuous refinement based on real-world feedback, which is vital for adapting to changing business requirements.

+7. Better Domain Insights: DDD helps uncover deeper insights into the domain, which can lead to more innovative solutions.
+Through the process of exploring and modeling the domain, hidden concepts and relationships often emerge, providing valuable new perspectives.

+8. Reduced Risk of Failure: By ensuring that the software closely matches the domain complexities and business requirements, DDD reduces the risk of building the wrong thing.
+This alignment with business needs is crucial for delivering successful software projects.

+9. Long-term Maintainability: A well-structured DDD application tends to be more maintainable in the long run.
+The separation of concerns, clear boundaries, and explicit models all contribute to a codebase that is easier to understand, modify, and extend.

+10. Suitability for Complex Systems: DDD excels in situations where the domain is complex and the cost of failure is high.
+In such scenarios, the benefits of a deep understanding of the domain and a model that faithfully represents it are particularly significant.

 ## Architecture Layers

 Layering is a common practice to separate and organise code units by their role/responsibilities in the system.